 Although falls and motor vehicle accidents are the leading causes of concussion, there is a heightened risk due to concussion during physical activity which includes physical education classes, playground time or sports activities.

-In the best interest of your child, parent/guardians are requested to communicate with the school principal, prior to the student’s attendance at school, whenever there is a suspected or diagnosed concussion that away from school site (e.g. at home or at a sporting activity).
+In the best interest of your child, parent/guardians are requested to communicate with the school principal, prior to the student’s attendance at school, whenever there is a suspected or diagnosed concussion that occurs away from school (e.g. at home or at a non-school sporting activity).

-Before a student returns to any academic or physical activity, a parent or guardian is asked to complete a Concussion Passport (PDF) and return it to the school.
+Before a student returns to any academic or physical activity, a parent or guardian is asked to complete the first page of a Concussion Passport and return it to the school.